bgopikrishna/content/blog/indexeddb-on-steroids-using-dexie.js.md

 ![HTML boiler plate](/Users/gk/Documents/blog/uploads/dexiejs-boilerplate-html.png)

 For styling, we are using [Bulma](https://bulma.io/) CSS.
-Todos will be added using the input box.
+Todos will be added by typing in the input box.
 Nothing works now, as we still need to add the javascript.

 ### Adding Dexie.js